abelkartwii/wasgehtab/README.md

 # wasgehtab
-text mining program in R
+a text analysis of WhatsApp data